Music for Nathan

 Finally, the negative space is filled with a pantograph and some free motion quilting.
 The guitar is also quilted.

-I am particularly proud of this quilt.
+I am particularly proud of this quilt since it is my first large scale digital quilting design.
 It shows some of the favourite tourist attractions in the country.
 You can read the story behind the quilt here.